Who is United Way of the Mohawk Valley?

 United Ways have built a proud record of meeting community needs, but they couldn’t have done it without volunteers – individuals who volunteer where they work, individuals who volunteer to help United Ways raise and distribute funds and resolve community problems, and individuals who volunteer to serve with agencies either on their boards or providing direct services.

-But how did it all start?
-What is United Way, and how does it work?
+How did it all start?
 United Way concept of planning and funding community health and welfare services got its start in Denver in 1887.
 In that year, Denver was plagued by welfare problems, the result of 20 years of rapid growth.
 During the previous two decades, Denver’s population had skyrocketed from 5,000 to 100,000 – a dramatic increase even by today’s standards.
 Catholic, Protestant, and Jewish leaders joined forces to organize fundraising to meet the needs of the poor.
 With this, the United Way concept was born, bringing groups and individuals together in the community to care for one another.

 For more than a century, United Way organizations have been meeting the needs of people, and in that time, we have all seen many changes come about causing subsequent changes in the types of services provided.
 The tidal wave of immigration early in the century, the World Wars, the Roaring 20s, the Great Depression, the post-War years of prosperity followed by the War on Poverty all had a significant influence on how United Ways responded and cared for those in need.
 Whatever the situation called for, United Ways were there anticipating needs, mobilizing their communities, and providing help where it was most needed.